How are we managing during the pandemic when we can’t rehearse and perform together indoors?

 On March 9, 2020, 110 singers gathered at Sinclair Community College to prepare songs for the Poor People’s Campaign and Reverend Dr. William Barber’s scheduled visit to Dayton in April.
 The energy was infectious, the sound deeply moving.
 At the same time, we were working toward a concert with MUSE Cincinnati’s Women’s Choir to perform a work, Lifting As We Climb, celebrating the 100th anniversary of the passage of the 19th amendment.

-When COVID numbers started down in late June, the choir held five rehearsals outside behind Mills Lawn School.
+When COVID numbers started down in late June, the choir held rehearsals outside behind Mills Lawn School.
 We were physically distanced and wore masks.
 We prepped music for Black Lives Matter appearances in Dayton and for the Yellow Springs “Speaking Up for Justice” rallies.
 In late August, the choir organized a program and performed at the Yellow Springs Women’s Park to mark the 100th anniversary of the 19th amendment granting women the right to vote.

 We look forward to the time when we can again sing together in person and perform in our community.
 Watch this space.